 In March 2020, the World Health Organisation declared the outbreak of a novel coronavirus (COVID - 19) as a pandemic, which continues to spread globally.
 The spread of COVID-19 has caused significant volatility in Australian and international markets.
 There is considerable uncertainty regarding the breadth and duration of the business disruptions related to COVID-19.
-The Trust continues to monitor the performance of its investments closely, and in-particular the investment in units issued by RNY Property Trust ("RNY").
-RNY has specific exposure to the United States Commercial Property Market.
-The underlying five (5) US commercial properties held by RNY were reassessed by independent third party valuation experts at 30 June 2020, noting no decline in valuation.
+The Trust continues to monitor the performance of its investments closely.

-Financial results for the year
+Financial Results for the Year